How to Use Different AI Models for Different Tasks in One Workflow

 • Keep prompts tight - smaller prompts let smaller models hit acceptable quality, which compounds your savings.

-• When you swap models on a step, re-run the test suite for that step - same prompt, different model, very different output sometimes.
+• When you swap models on a step, re-run that step with the same prompt and compare - same prompt, different model, very different output sometimes.

 Common Pitfalls

-• Structured output drift - smaller models occasionally violate the schema.
-Validate after each step and retry on a stronger model rather than failing the workflow.
+• Response Schema drift - smaller models occasionally violate the schema.
+Validate the output after each step and retry on a stronger model rather than failing the workflow.

-• Provider rate limits - mixing providers can quietly hit different limits.
-Watch for 429s in the workflow execution log and add per-provider Loop concurrency caps.
+• Provider rate limits - mixing models from different providers can quietly hit different limits.
+Watch for rate-limit errors in the execution history and add per-provider concurrency caps on any Loop that fans work out.

 Testing